santosfabin/basic-sql/Readme.md

     GROUP BY coluna1
     ```

-    ele agrupa todos os iguais
+    - Ele agrupa todos os iguais
-    ele somou todos os iguais e deixou na linha a frente
+    - Ele soma todos os iguais e deixa na linha a frente

         ```sql
         SELECT TOP 10 Productid, COUNT(productid) AS "quantidade" FROM Sales.SalesOrderDetail
         GROUP BY ProductID
         RDER BY quantidade desc
         ```

         ```sql
         SELECT firstname, COUNT(FirstName) AS "QUANTIDADE"
         FROM Person.Person
         WHERE FirstName LIKE 'f%'
         GROUP BY FirstName
         ORDER BY FirstName
         ```

         ```sql
         SELECT color,AVG(listprice)
         FROM Production.Product
         GROUP BY color
         ```

     ---